CollaboRateMgmt/CollaboRate/README.md

 MIT

 # What is CollaboRate?
 CollaboRate is a tool, process and philosophy to facilitate crowdsourcing of for-profit, closed-source software development, testing, maintenance and support, to a level where it becomes the most common way of working in the commercial IT industry.
 The system can trivially be used for open source development as well.
-It may be useful for any collaborative initiative beyond software development.
+It may be useful for any collaborative intellectual endeavor outside software development.
 It may be applied in general to overcome the limitations of the job-based enconomy, to give rise to a new kind of economy where individuals have more freedom and opportunities to earn.
 For more information please visit the project wiki page at: https://github.com/sohrabsaran/CollaboRate/wiki

 # Who's using it?